kenzhaoyihui/kubeadm-images-gcr.io/cockpit/README.md

 # This is a demonstration of how KubeVirt could be displayed in Cockpit

-**Note:** This work is a Cockpit pod in _demo shape_ and _not_ for production use.

-Due to current limitations, this Cockpit instance is authenticating against the pod OS (root:), and not against Kubernetes.
-Also the wording on the machines page is "host" tuned.

 To try this pod with KubeVirt:

 1. `./cluster/kubectl.sh create -f manifests/cockpit.json`